gargHimanshu086745/pandas-library-python/README.md

 # pandas-library-python
-basic commands of pandas library .
-PL is use to analyse data .
+basic commands of pandas library .  this Library is use to analyse data .